Unitech/gridcontrol/DOC.md

 };
 ```

-Now let's add some orchestration code into the index.js:
+Now let's add some orchestration code into `index.js`:

-**./index.js**

 ```javascript
 // Initialize and synchronize the whole grid